 The Chartered Institute of Ecology and Environmental Management (CIEEM) defines Biodiversity Net Gain as:

-“an approach to development that leaves biodiversity in a better state than before.”
+“An approach to development that leaves biodiversity in a better state than before.”

-To achieve net gain, a project must incorporate a measurable increase in natural habitat over and above what is lost.
+To achieve biodiversity net gain, a project must incorporate a measurable increase in natural habitat over and above what is lost.

-Developments should always try and follow this mitigation hierarchy:
+In order to tackle this decline, developments should always try and follow this mitigation hierarchy: